stephentambussi/Pseudo3D-Java-Game-Engine/README.md

 # pennapps16
 To Run:
-  - open and compile Game
+  - open and compile Game.java in an IDE